Phrases and Idioms 501-600 (killing - mind)

 523. letter - to the letter Pay close attention to every detail.

-524. liberty – take liberties with To conduct oneself in an improper manner towards; to deal with rules, writing, etc. without due consideration to facts.
+524. liberty – take liberties with To conduct oneself in an improper manner toward; to deal with rules, writing, etc. without due consideration to facts.

 525. liberty – take the liberty To do something without permission.